danStich/anadrofish/README.md

 ### Running multiple scenarios for many rivers many times in parallel
 This example uses the randomized sampling scenarios used in ASMFC (2024) for range-wide blueback herring population assessment.
 It randomly samples rivers from all available populations, and selects a management scenario ("no dams", "no passage", "current") randomly for broad-scale simulation.
-Note that this scenario would need to be run > 1 million times to produce stabilized results for all populations included.
+Note that this scenario would need to be run > 1 million times to produce stabilized results for all populations included that match the results in ASMFC (2024), especially for variances around means.

 ```r
 # Package load ----